polad/kylfil/README.md

   | `streamId` | String | Stream ID |
   | `version` | Integer | Stream version |
   | `data` | Any | Event payload |

+Throws an `OccError` that includes the current `streamVersion` if it fails due to an OCC conflict.

 #### Examples:
 1\.
 Append two events to the stream: